owncloud-archive/documentation/developer_manual/app/official_owncloud_apps.rst

 The `Calendar app <https://github.com/owncloud/calendar-rework>`_ is a rework of the old Calendar app.

 The `Updater App <https://github.com/owncloud/updater>`_ automates many steps of upgrading an ownCloud server.

+The `Gallery App <https://github.com/owncloud/gallery/wiki>`_ lets you browse and view your images.